These docs track the main branch and may describe unreleased features. The stable documentation lives at docs.docker.com.

 description string Description of what the output represents

-strict boolean Enforce strict schema validation (default: false)
+strict boolean Enforce strict schema adherence — native mode only (default: false)

 schema object JSON Schema defining the output structure